gomex/gomex.me/content/post/supervisord-en.md

 - **Convenience**: It is responsible for starting subprocesses.
 You can configure for all multiple processes to start when you start the supervisor, for example.
 - **Management**: When you have multiple distinct processes, different ways to ensuring that it is working or not, with distinct commands, shapes, and files.
 Supervisor is responsible for enforcing standard by ensuring a layer of process management abstraction.
-- **Grouping**: You can group processes together and execute commands to the group rather than executing manually one by one.
+- **Grouping**: You can group processes and execute commands to the group rather than executing manually one by one.

 # Most relevant components